RileyDurrer/tcuAI/Lab1/readme.txt

+Run veiw.py in order to open up the user interface and run the code

 The Tree
 The tree defaults with a root node "0"
 You can add nodes by entering the data into the top entry and selecting a parent node